amandagahlot/amandagahlot/README.md

 - 👋 Hi, I’m @amandagahlot
-- I’m a PhD student studying factors that influence long term outcomes and re-engagement in meaningful activities after traumatic brain injury
+- I’m a recent PhD grad from NYU studying factors that influence long term outcomes and re-engagement in meaningful activities after traumatic brain injury
 - I’m currently learning how to work on GitHub, so be patient!
 - 📫 alg8344@nyu.edu
 - Pronouns: she/her